Irwin Cotler

-Irwin Cotler PC OC OQ (born May 8, 1940) is a retired Canadian politician who was Member of Parliament for Mount Royal from 1999 to 2015.
+Irwin Cotler PC OC OQ (born 8 May 1940) is a retired Canadian politician who was Member of Parliament for Mount Royal from 1999 to 2015.
 He served as the Minister of Justice and Attorney General of Canada from 2003 until the Liberal government of Paul Martin lost power following the 2006 federal election.
 He was first elected to the House of Commons of Canada in a by-election in November 1999, winning 92% of votes cast.

-Early life
+Early life and education

 The son of a lawyer, Cotler was born in Montreal, Quebec to a Jewish family.
+As a child, Cotler's father brought him to Delorimier Stadium in 1946 where the two saw Jackie Robinson on the field, with Cotler saying this moment inspired his interest in civil liberties as he and his father discussed anti-racism.